-The public television interconnection system is used by PBS, other national public television distributors, State and regional public television networks, individual stations and individual producers to distribute television programming and related materials to the 170 noncommercial, educational licensees in all 50 States, the District of Columbia and U.S. territories.
+The public television interconnection system connects the 161 public television licensees to PBS, other national public television distributors, State and regional public television networks, and individual producers to distribute television programming and related materials.

-In addition, public television's work supporting national alert and warning communications depends on a well-functioning interconnection system that takes advantage of technological innovation.
+The interconnection system covers all 50 States, the District of Columbia and U.S. territories, making it essential to public television's work supporting national alert and warning communications.